• Skip to primary navigation

 This area experiences typical tropical weather with a rainy and dry season.
 Dry season is roughly December to April, rainy season is May to November.
 However, as this area is proper rainforest in the Northern Highlands, it can rain any time of the year, even in the dry season.

 When it comes to seeing the volcano clearly, it’s a bit of luck but it is possible to see it clear anytime of the year.
 When we visited last July, it rained almost 3 days straight but we got a few minutes of the volcano 100% clear!
-Early mornings are the best times to see the volcano completely clear, around 6 AM.
+Midday is a great time for best chances to see the volcano completely clear.

 If you’re visiting during rainy season, make sure to pack properly for rainy season!